Members of the military who commit crimes while off-base in Nevada can be prosecuted in one of the following ways:

 Arrested for an off-base crime in Las Vegas or Reno/Tahoe?
 Call us for help…

-If you or a family member serving in the military has been charged with a violation of Nevada or federal criminal law, we invite you to contact us for a free consultation.
+If you or a family member serving in the military has been charged with a violation of Nevada or federal criminal law, we invite you to contact us for a consultation.

 One of our caring Reno or Las Vegas, Nevada criminal defense attorneys will get back to you promptly to discuss your case and the best defenses to your off-base criminal charges.
 We handle crimes ranging from DUI, domestic violence and assault, all the way up to sexual assault and murder.